MicrosoftDocs/xamarin-docs/docs/xamarin-forms/xaml/resource-dictionaries.md

 ## Merging Dictionaries in Xamarin.Forms 3.0

-Beginning with Xamarin.Forms 3.0, the process of merging `ResourceDictionaries` has become somewhat easier and more flexible.
+Beginning with Xamarin.Forms 3.0, the process of merging [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary) instances has become somewhat easier and more flexible.
 The `MergedDictionaries` property-element tags are no longer necessary.
 Instead, you add to the resource dictionary another `ResourceDictionary` tag with the new [`Source`](xref:Xamarin.Forms.ResourceDictionary.Source) property set to the filename of the XAML file with the resources:

 ```xaml
 <ContentPage ...>